 In our more honest moments, most of us would have to acknowledge that we are overly attached to our technological devices.
 It turns out that what we gain in convenience, efficiency, and autonomy, we lose in freedom and deeply meaningful relationships.
 We would like to believe that we are the masters of our tools, but, increasingly, technologies are being designed to reverse this relationship, to make us hopelessly attached to our devices.

-Read on for key insights from Getting Things Done.
+Read on for key insights from Irresistible.

 What happens when a scholar presents new evidence that threatens the foundations of a popular narrative?
 Ideally, those who hold to the established explanation examine the evidence presented, raise counterpoints if they have any and a discussion ensues.
 There are other times, however, when people come after the scholar instead of the idea.
 Psychologist Michael Bailey was one such scholar whose name and reputation got dragged through the mud after presenting a controversial thesis about sexual minorities.
 Scholar and activist Alice Dreger got caught in a crossfire when she showed the smear campaign to be motivated by ideology rather than facts.
 Galileo’s Middle Finger is a glimpse into Dreger’s world of activism and scholarship, the particulars of the Bailey smear, and how activists and academics handle controversies.

 Read on for key insights from Galileo’s Middle Finger.